Digital Response to COVID-19

 The GMCA are sharing useful resources to raise awareness of the increasing online risks due to COVID-19 amongst residents and are providing practical advice on staying safe online.

-The Greater Manchester Growth Company are leading on the delivery of communications on cyber-crime messaging and support for the business community.
-Find out more about Cyber Safety
+The Greater Manchester Growth Company are leading on the delivery of communications on cyber-crime messaging and support for the business community (Business Growth Hub, opens in new window).

 Capping phone charges for older residents

-Mayor of Greater Manchester and Digital City-Region lead Elise Wilson, wrote to government and telecoms chiefs asking them to cap phone charges for over-75s across all providers and provide assistance for low-income households.
-Read more about capping phone charges for older residents
+Mayor of Greater Manchester and then Digital City-Region lead Elise Wilson, wrote to government and telecoms chiefs asking them to cap phone charges for over-75s across all providers and provide assistance for low-income households.